menu Home About Me Home freebies My Store

 All biology teachers have particular topics that they really don't like to teach, and topics that we LOVE LOVE to teach.
 Teaching classification is a topic that I LOVE!

 There are just so many fun things to do when teaching classification.
 I always have to make myself wrap up the unit and move on to a new topic!
-Have fun teaching!
+By using hands-on activities, you will provide your students with meaningful and memorable learning experiences that will stay with them long after the class is over.

 No comments: